 Beyond all the work Tracy Preston does in the office and mentoring colleagues in her field, she is an avid traveler and believes deeply in the impact of seeing the world—it affects not just a person’s worldview but also their capacity as a leader, she says.

-Egypt, Chile, Tanzania, Peru, Mexico, Iceland, Fiji, and Brussels are just some of the international locales she’s traveled to or lived in for brief stints.
+Egypt, Chile, Tanzania, Peru, Mexico, Iceland, Fiji, and Belgium are just some of the international locales she’s traveled to or lived in for brief stints.